cedowens/aws_key_triage_tool/README.md

 **Steps**
 1. pip3 install -r requirements.txt (will install boto3)

 2. put all of the aws key info in an input file that the script will read from.
+You will need the access key, secret key, and region for each key pair.
 This should be a simple text file with each each row containing aws key info separated by a comma in the following format:

 ***accessky,secretky,region***